1vision/patchwork-gh-pages-24/_index/content.md

 title: "IT Support Engineer"
 ---

-#### *Stephanie is an IT Support Engineer with over 10 years combined experience in front-end, back-end and server maintenace.*
+#### *Stephanie is a IT Support Engineer with over 10 years combined experience in front-end, back-end and server maintenace.*

 Her accomplishments include designing and building career-oriented projects online as well as working with various companies as a freelance consultant and independent contractor.
 Experienced in Project Management, Global Sales, and Programming.